Financial Aid Forms

 Federal regulations require all schools participating in Title IV federal financial aid programs to have a Satisfactory Academic Progress (SAP) policy that conforms to the requirements detailed below.
 These requirements apply to all students as one determinant of eligibility for financial aid.

-- Newly admitted transfer students have SAP calculated based on final academic transcript(s) from all schools attended.
+- If you are a newly admitted transfer student, your SAP status is calculated based on final academic transcript(s) from all schools attended, which may result in warning or inelgible status.

-- If your SAP status is ineligible, you will not qualify for a tuition deferment and must pay by the payment deadline (end of drop/add, which is the 5th day of classes), or your registration will be cancelled.
+- If your SAP status is ineligible, you will not qualify for a tuition deferment and must pay your tuition and fees by the payment deadline (end of drop/add, which is the 5th day of classes), or your registration will be cancelled.

 Check your status in OASIS each semester!